 Wear a hat that provides good shade to the face, back of the neck, eyes and ears.
-A broad-brimmed hat can also reduce UV radiation to the eyes by 50%.1
+A broad-brim hat can also reduce UV radiation to the eyes by 50%.1

-Broad-brimmed and bucket hats provide the most protection for the face and head.
+Broad-brim and bucket hats provide the most protection for the face and head.
 Legionnaire hats also provide good protection.
-Baseball caps do not protect the cheeks, ears and neck and are not recommended.2
+Baseball caps do not protect the cheeks, ears and neck and are not recommended.^{2,3}

-Broad-brimmed hat
+Broad-brim hat